datacoves/docs/docs/how-tos/airflow/run-adf-pipeline.md

 # Use Microsoft Azure Data Factory Operators

 You can use Airflow in Datacoves to trigger a Microsoft Azure Data Factory pipeline.
-This guide will walk you through this process.
+This guide will walk you through the configuration process.

 ## Prerequisites